ReneStalitza/openEo.gdalcubes/README.md

 # openEo.gdalcubes

 **openEo.gdalcubes** is an R package operating as a proof-of-concept [openEO](http://openeo.org/) webservice.
-It is based on the API version 1.0.0 and using 'plumber' for the web API.
+It is compliant to the API version 1.0.0 and using 'plumber' for the web API.
 This package includes the [gdalcubes](https://github.com/appelmar/gdalcubes) library for on-demand processing of data cubes from satellite image collections.
 Be aware that the webservice is not production-ready and unexpected errors might occur.

 ## System requirements:
 * gdal